jssteinberg/hackline.vim/README.md

 # hackline.vim

 A lightweight Neovim/Vim statusline plugin.
-No setup required, no patched font required.
+No setup or prerequisites required.
 Enjoy the minimalism!
 Yet it's quite fully featured, with some features through optional plugins.

 - **No prerequisites** like icons or patched font.
 - **Uses your colorscheme.** Uses already exisiting highlight groups, but can be customized if needed.